 - 2/3 cup Salty Bourbon Caramel Sauce see Notes for link to recipe

-- 8 slices of brioche or panettone bread average sized, adjust if the loaf is smaller than you would like
+- 8 slices of brioche or panettone bread, sliced thickly average sized, adjust if the loaf is smaller than you would like

-- 4 tbsp whole milk you can replace this with any nut milk.
-You can also make it richer by replacing some of the milk with cream
+- 1 cup whole milk you can replace this with any nut milk.
+You can also make it richer by replacing some of the milk with heavy cream

 - 1 tbsp bourbon

 - 2 tsp ground cardamom